Training investment inclusive of an e-certificate and a printed learning material

 Don’t rely solely on your lawyer.
 The knowledge you will gain from this training is not taught in law schools!
 Enroll and learn from the expert!

-Assistant Commissioner Maribeth F. De Jesus CPA
+Former COA Assistant Commissioner Maribeth F. De Jesus CPA

 In her various capacities in the Commission on Audit (COA), had long experiences in money claims processes.